apnadkarni/blt/doc/tabset.rst

      option add *BltTabset.Background blue

   *Option* and *value* are described below.

+  **-activebackground** *bgName*
+    Sets the active background color for the "default" style.
+A tab is active when the mouse is positioned over it or set by the **activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "skyblue4".

+  **-activeforeground** *colorName*
+    Sets the active foreground color for tabs for the "default" style.
+A tab is active when the mouse is positioned over it or set by the **activate** operation.
+The default is "white".

+  **-activeperforationbackground** *bgName*
+    Sets the active background color for perforations for the "default" style.
+A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey90".

+  **-activeperforationforeground** *colorName*
+    Sets the active foreground color for perforations for the "default" style.
+A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.
+The default is "grey50".

   **-activeperforationrelief** *reliefName*
     Specifies the 3-D effect for a perforation when it is active.